manticoresoftware/manticoresearch/manual/Installation/RHEL_and_Centos.md

 ### YUM repository

-The easiest way to install Manticore in RedHat/Centos is by using our YUM repository:
+The simplest method to install Manticore on RedHat/CentOS is by using our YUM repository:

 Install the repository:
 ```bash